 Payment difficulties

 Here are a few terms you may hear when dealing with payment difficulties.
-We’re committed to working with you, so please contact us when you realize you’re in financial trouble.
+We’re committed to working with you, so please contact us if you realize you’re in financial trouble.

 Delinquency and default